 summer.
-In doing this we are identifying students who will qualify for advanced Regents diplomas and scheduling them appropriately for next year.
-Grades 4 and 8 Science All Students Level 3 and above 19% 22% Green Yes Current efforts include: 30 8 th grade students are enrolled in Regents Level Living Environment classes.
-15 Bilingual students are receiving Living environment LAB every Tuesday and Thursday as part of the ELT time.
-All 8 th graders are participating in the practicum science lab prior to the actual Lab exam.
-Ongoing data-driven strategies also include data walls in classrooms that represent student progress towards lab minutes, attendance, homework and assessment grades.
-Formative assessment shows that the 8 th grade Honors group is projecting a 95 % passing rate in the Regents exam.
+In doing this we identifying students who for advanced Regents dip scheduling them approprinext year. will qualify lomas and Grades 4 and 8 Science All Students Level 3 and above 19% 22% Green Yes Current efforts include: 30 8th grade students enrolled in Regents L Environment classes.
+15 Bilingual students receiving Living envir LAB every Tuesday at as part of the ELT tim All 8th graders are pa in the practicum scie prior to the actual La Ongoing data-driven also include data wal classrooms that repressudent progress tow minutes, attendance, and assessment grad evel Living are conment nd Thursday ne. rticipating nce lab b exam. strategies ls in esent vards lab , homework Classroom formative assessments Report card grades Formative assessment shows that the 8 th grade Honors group is projecting a 95 % passing rate in the Regents exam.
 Report card, classroom work and attendance predict a 90% passing rate.
 If these prove accurate, they would represent almost 20% of the 8 th grade cohort, which would be close to the metric.
 For those 8 th grader not enrolled in Living Environment, 61% passed their science class in the third marking period, with about half earning a C or better.
 Note that because the NWEA was not available in Spanish, Monroe did not use with students, but is exploring what the assessment can provide.
-Total Cohort 5- Year Grad Rate - All Students 36% 39% Green Yes Continuation of the frequent monitoring and personalized supports described in previous Cohort tracking analysis 51% of the 2012 cohort has already graduated, meaning that Monroe has already met hase of the proje y with impact . ct are fully met, wo ork is on budget, and th outcor adapta Darriers to implementation / ones / spending exist; with tion/correction school will be achieve desired results. this metric.
-Red Major barriers to implementation / outcomes / spending encountered; results are at-risk of not being realized; major strategy adjustment is required.
+Total Cohort 5- Year Grad Rate - All Students 36% 39% Green Yes Continuation of the freque monitoring and personali supports described in pre zed Cohort tracking analysis 51% of the 2012 cohort has already graduated, meaning that Monroe has already met Expected results for this phase of the project are fully met, work is on budget, and the school is fully implementing this strategy with impact. arriers to implementation / es / spending exist; with ion/correction school will be achieve desired results. this metric.
+Red Major barriers to implementation / outcomes / spending encour results are at-risk of not being realized; major strategy adjustme required.